 - organises and carries out education in the field of supervision and oversight.

-- ensures that Bank employees' actions are in compliance with the Code of Ethics,
+- promoting compliance of Bank employees with the Code of Ethics,